databrary/policies/sops.md

 The application process also requires the assignment of a unique Databrary user ID and password.
 For transparency and data archiving purposes, Databrary requires that user account IDs be created that concatenate the user's surname, first, and other names or initials, e.g., (gilmore.rick.o or adolph.karen.e) and include an additional numeric suffix assigned by Databrary to disambiguate duplications (e.g., smith.edward.g.1001).

+> Backwards names are ambiguous and confusing.
+The point of this is that we will automatically generate IDs somehow, just for unique identification, externally visible in some URLs.
+> Since names can change, it may be better if these unique IDs are not based on names at all.
+> These can also be completely unrelated to a user-chosen login name, which needn't be visible to others at all.

 #### Application Review

 Once a member or sponsored member application has been completed and submitted, applicants, and their research ethics entity official(s), will receive an automated email confirmation that an application has been received and is under review.
 Databrary staff will review applications to determine the following: